Generic Name: chlorothiazide (klor-oh-THYE-a-zide)

 Treating excess fluid buildup in the body caused by certain conditions or medicines.
 It may also be used to treat high blood pressure or other conditions as determined by your doctor.

-Chlorothiazide tablets is a thiazide diuretic.
+Chlorothiazide tablets are a thiazide diuretic.
 It works by helping the kidneys eliminate fluid from your body.
 Exactly how chlorothiazide tablets works to treat high blood pressure is unknown.

 Do NOT use chlorothiazide tablets if: